KaranamVijayKumar/google-big-query/README.md

 - In the left pane, click ADD DATA > Explore public datasets.
 - In the searchbox, type USA Names then Enter.
 - Click on the USA Names tile you see in the search results and view Dataset.
-- Copy and paste below query into Query Editor
+- Copy and paste below query into Query Editor and run it.

 ```SELECT
   name, gender,